Learning to Fly: Let's simulate evolution in Rust (pt 2)

 4. The User Interface

-This is second part of the Learning to Fly series in which we're coding a simulation of evolution using neural network and genetic algorithm:
+This is the second part of the Learning to Fly series in which we're coding a simulation of evolution using neural network and genetic algorithm:

-Strap your straps, seatbelt your seatbelts, and get ready for some coding!
+Strap your straps, seatbelt your seatbelts and get ready for some coding!

 rust-toolchain